Stas-Cell-Max/Text-Editor/README.md

 Contributions are welcome!
 If you have suggestions for improvements or bug fixes, please open an issue or submit a pull request.
 Ensure your code adheres to the project's existing style for consistency.
 Thank you for your interest in contributing to J.A.T.E.

 ## Deployment
-This application can be deployed on platforms like Heroku or Netlify.
-Follow the platform's documentation for deploying Node.js apps, ensuring you configure environment variables as needed.
+This application is deployed on Heroku platform: https://stas-text-editor-5bef5333561e.herokuapp.com/

 ## Author
 - Developed by Stanislav Morozan, a passionate developer dedicated to creating web solutions that enhance productivity and creativity.